barryhalper/My-Portfolio/README.md

 # My Portfolio
- Code base for barryhalper.com a portfolio site for a proffesional web developer
+ Code base for barryhalper.com a portfolio site for a proffesional web developer.

 ## Motivation
 The project was created to show case my development skills and act as an online repository of my experience/education.
-Alos provide a means to contact me and view code examples
+Alos provide a means to contact me and view code examples.

 ## Code style